programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 ## Working in Audacity

 *Audacity* is available for download on [the project site](http://audacityteam.org/), and the program can be used on Mac OSX, Windows, or Linux.

-Download the program and doubleclick to install.
-To begin, open the Bach recording mentioned above by using the File menu.
+* Download the program and doubleclick to install.
+* To begin, open the Bach recording mentioned above by using the File menu.

 The interface will change to reflect the loaded data:

 {% include figure.html src="../images/editing-audio-with-audacity-1.png" caption="Bach waveform in Audacity" %}

 *Audacity* converts your sound into a a waveform, a commonly used mode for representing sound.
 The x-axis represents time as seconds (or minutes and seconds, depending on the length of the clip).
 The beginning of the sound occurs at the far left of the interface, and *Audacity* ticks off periodic time markers as the wave continues to the right.
 If we click the play button, *Audacity* will move from left to right over the sound, with a vertical line representing our currrent point in the clip.
 The y-axis represents amplitude, what we experience as loudness or volume.
 By default, the y-axis measures volume on a vertical linear scale from -1 to 1: the -1 and 1 extremes represent the loudest possible recorded sound without distortion, while 0 represents silence.
 So silence begins as a flat line, and the sound will get taller and deeper as it increases in intensity.
 For more information on why some of the numbers are negative, check out Jeffrey Hass' very short [primer to acoustics](http://www.indiana.edu/~emusic/acoustics/amplitude.htm).

 *Audacity*'s representation of time and amplitude are your first and easiest point of reference for editing sound, and the tool offers handy ways to navigate around them.
 I keep calling this a wave, but it doesn't look all that much like one just yet.
 Let's take a closer look by selecting a piece of the audio track.

-Click somewhere on the wave to begin selecting and drag to highlight a piece of the wave (any part with sound will work).
+* Click somewhere on the wave to begin selecting.
+* Drag to highlight a piece of the wave (any part with sound will work).
 If you are unhappy with the selection you can drag the edges of your selection to adjust the boundaries.
-Once you have a piece you are happy with, select "Zoom in" from the View menu.
+* Once you have a piece you are happy with, select "Zoom in" from the View menu.

 If you zoom in six or seven times, you'll start to see something that might look more like a sine wave:

 {% include figure.html src="../images/editing-audio-with-audacity-2.png" caption="Zoomed in view of Bach waveform" %}